MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot.md

 ## Enable Sales Copilot

 Select the apps and the copilot features that you want to enable on the apps.
 You can enable copilot only from the Sales Hub app.
-If you're using a custom sales app, you need to switch to the Sales Hub app to enable copilot for the custom app.
+If you're using a custom sales app, you need to switch to the Sales Hub app to enable Copilot for the custom app.

 1. From the Change area in the Sales Hub app, select **App Settings**.